 Skip to main content

-A giblet gravy served in a gravy boat beside a plate of turkey-based dish.
+A giblet gravy served in a gravy boat beside a plate of turkey slices

-While you can make gravy from a packet, the depth of flavor simply doesn’t compare to gravy made from scratch.
-While there are many types of turkey gravy, a great option is Southern-style giblet gravy.
+While you can make gravy from a packet, the depth of flavor you’ll get simply doesn’t compare to gravy made from scratch.
+While there are many types of turkey gravy, a great option is Southern giblet gravy.
 Giblet is the culinary term for the edible innards of a bird.
 This usually means the gizzards, heart, and liver.
-Conveniently, these giblets actually come in that mysterious bag that’s stuffed in the cavity of a whole turkey.
+Conveniently, these giblets come in that mysterious bag stuffed in the cavity of a whole turkey.
 When properly made, giblet gravy is a delicious way to utilize every part of the turkey, leaving nothing to waste.

 Recommended Videos

-To start, a great gravy requires an excellent broth or stock.
+To start, any great gravy requires an excellent broth or stock as its base.
 This ingredient needs to be high-quality since it forms the foundation of the gravy’s flavor.
-If you can, try making a homemade chicken or turkey stock.
+If you can, try making homemade chicken or turkey stock.
 While it’s time-consuming, the result is worth the effort.
-However, if time is an issue, a good quality store-bought chicken broth, preferably one without too many flavor additives is a suitable option.
+However, if time is an issue, a good quality store-bought chicken broth, preferably one without too many flavor additives, is a suitable option.
 Another great way to boost the flavor of the gravy is to incorporate the drippings from the roasted turkey.

-There are actually many variations to giblet gravy using different ingredients and methods (some classic recipes call for the addition of chopped hardboiled eggs mixed directly into the gravy).
+There are actually many variations of Southern gravy using different ingredients and methods (some classic recipes call for the addition of chopped hardboiled eggs mixed directly into the gravy).
 For those who like a thicker gravy, simply cook it longer.
-On the opposite end, if your gravy is too thick, add a bit of stock to thin out the consistency.
+On the other hand, if your gravy is too thick, add a bit of stock to thin out the consistency.
 The great thing about giblet gravy is that it can be stored in the freezer (up to six months) for future use.

 Many people also look forward to the classic leftover Thanksgiving sandwich, which tastes great with a healthy serving of giblet gravy.
 But besides a sandwich, giblet gravy is also great for a Thanksgiving hash made from potatoes, onions, and leftover turkey.
-For a creative recipe, ladle giblet gravy on top of french fries for a Southern take on Canadian Poutine.
+For a creative recipe, ladle giblet gravy over french fries for a Southern take on Canadian poutine.

-(By Chef Duval Warner of Ranch 45, Solana Beach, CA.)
+(Recipe from Chef DuVal Warner of Ranch 45, Solana Beach, California)

 • 1 bag giblets